foliant-docs/foliantcontrib.testrail/README.md

 That's all about platforms.

 `filename`
-:   Path to the test case file.
-It must be created (can be empty) and placed in the project folder in advance.
-Also it should be added to project chapters in *foliant.yml*.
+:   Path to the test cases file.
+It should be added to project chapters in *foliant.yml*.
 Default: *test_cases.md*.
 For example:

 ```yaml
 title: &title Test procedure